 Possible Signs of Medical Error During Labor and Delivery

-Posted by Howard Janet on Mar 29, 2012 in Birth Injury
+Posted by Howard Janet on March 29, 2012 in Birth Injury Blog Posts

 Fortunately, most births in the United States are complication-free.
 But in my practice, I primarily deal with parents whose child was diagnosed months or even years after birth with cerebral palsy, and who suspect medical error may have played a part.
 I have investigated some 15,000 of these cases over the years.
 As a result, I have learned there are certain events or circumstances that occur in labor and delivery situations that, if a child is diagnosed with brain injury, should merit further investigation.
 These include: